-FACTS: If you are on a proper whole foods plant-based diet, you can easily consume a few juices per day and still DOUBLE the 25-38 grams of fibre that dieticians typically recommend.
+If you are on a proper whole foods plant-based diet, you can easily consume a few juices per day and still DOUBLE the 25-38 grams of fibre that dieticians typically recommend.
 Just a cup of lentils on its own provides you with 59g of fibre (235% of the recommended daily value), and only 678 calories.
 If the remaining 1000+ of your calories have just 16g of fibre you will have tripled your recommended fibre intake.
 So just by looking at the math, the concerns about not getting enough fibre are for people on poor, animal-heavy diets.
 The rest of us are quite alright and we don’t ever need to discuss how to get enough fibre from our diets.
 In fact, if you have this concern you probably have bigger problems that require a more complete examination of your food choices.
 When it comes to drinking juices, the more of the tough fibre we remove the better it is for our digestive system and overall health.
-In fact, even people with extremely weak digestive systems- and more likely to suffer from nutrient deficiencies- can digest and benefit from the nutrients in a properly prepared juice.
+In fact, even people with extremely weak digestive systems- and more likely to suffer from nutrient deficiencies- can digest and absorb the nutrients in a properly prepared juice.
 Furthermore, resting our digestive system with a one day per week juice fast is an excellent way to maintain good health.

 Misconception #2: “There is an unbelievably high amount of sugar in what is marketed as healthy juice”